Swingate transmitting station

-The Swingate transmitting station is a facility for FM-transmission in the village of Swingate, near Dover, Kent.
-For many years there were three lattice towers with a height of 111 m.
+The Swingate transmitting station is a facility for FM and DAB radio transmission in the village of Swingate, near Dover, Kent.
+For many years there were four lattice towers with a height of 111 m.
 This station was one of the first 5 Chain Home Radar stations completed in 1936 and was originally designated AMES (Air Ministry Experimental Station) 04 Dover.
-The FM transmitting antennas are attached to what was the middle tower; microwave link dishes and mobile telephone antennas were spread across all three towers.
+The broadcast transmitting antennas are attached to what was the middle tower; microwave link dishes and mobile telephone antennas were spread across all three towers.
 The south tower was dismantled in March 2010, as a result, only two remain.

 The Swingate towers no longer have the three cantilever platforms that were fitted originally.

 History

 Originally there were four towers with wires stretched between them to transmit radio waves that were detected by a group of four smaller towers to the east of the surviving ones.
 The receiver towers were demolished after the war, along with one of the transmitter towers.
 Subsequently the north mast was demolished and replaced with a similar tower with a different bracing design.
 During the Cold War the towers sprouted four transmitters at their base which were popularly assumed to be part of the US ACE High communication system but were more likely an RAF link to Germany.
 The south tower was dismantled in March 2010.